fossxo/fossxo-gdd/source/technical-design/states.rst

 =============================
 Speedrun Best Time Menu State
 =============================
+The speedrun best time menu state allows users to view and record a best speedrun time.
+The responsibilities are:

 *  Show the speed run best time dialog widgets described in the :ref:`ref-ui-speedrun` menu.
-*  Save the best time information to the database.
+*  Save the best time information to the :ref:`ref-user-data-file`.
-*  Navigate to the :ref:`ref-speedrun-menu-state`.
+*  Navigate to the speedrun menu state.

 .. _ref-credits-menu-state: